Placement models

 The Rural Health Education team considers the core values of social accountability, quality learning and teaching, and rurality when developing, delivering, and evaluating placements.

-This figure demonstrates how we embed these values across the placement process, with consideration of different stakeholder groups.
+This framework diagram demonstrates how we embed these values across the placement process, with consideration of different stakeholder groups.
 For more information or to discuss our approach, please contact us.